KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-15-why-i-stopped-using-dependency-managers.md

 image: /assets/graphics/2024-12-15-why-i-stopped-using-dependency-managers/thumbnail-book-as-bookcase.png
 pin: false
 ---
 Every application with dependencies exists in two worlds: the strictly controlled stability of a developer’s environment, and the unpredictable dependency landscape of a user’s installation.
-This disconnect is especially pronounced in ecosystems like Python, where no single standardized toolset exists, and developers must navigate a fluid, evolving ecosystem with varying standards and tools.
+This disconnect is especially pronounced in ecosystems like Python, where no single standardized toolset exists, and developers must navigate an ever-evolving landscape of varying standards and tools.

 To ensure stability and reproducibility, developers traditionally lock dependency versions during development.
-For example, in Python, this might involve using a `poetry.lock` file with pinned versions pushed to `git`.
+For example, in Python, this might involve using a `poetry.lock` file with pinned versions pushed to git.
 While this guarantees consistency within the development team, it creates a critical blind spot: developers are shielded from the real-world challenges users face when installing the application.
 Users encounter dynamically resolved dependencies, influenced by version ranges and what’s available at the time of installation—including newer releases or versions that developers may never have tested.

-This article challenges the current approach to installing dependencies.
+This article challenges the current standard approach to installing dependencies.
 While locking dependencies ensures stability in development, it doesn’t reflect the real-world experience of users.
-Is this the right approach, or is it time for a shift in how we manage dependencies?
+Is this the right approach, or is it time for a shift in how we install dependencies?

 ### The Established approach in Python
 Python’s package management typically relies on tools like pip and Poetry, which aim to manage dependencies and ensure reproducibility.
 However, in practice, only one resolved set of dependency versions is tested during development—regardless of whether version ranges are specified.